 That means that a heat pump system can completely replace your heating and your cooling systems.
 It’ll also purify and dehumidify your air.
-It’s an all-in-one system that, in most cases, can completely replace your central AC, central heater, air purifier and your dehumidifier.
+It’s an all-in-one system that, in most cases, can completely replace your central AC, central heater, and your dehumidifier.
 And it can do all of those jobs for less energy expenditure overall.
 Let’s look at why.

 Why do heat pumps save energy?